boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Instantiation in Service Providers Networks

-{{?I-D.barguil-teas-network-slices-instantation}} focuses on the instantiation of the RFC 9543 Network Slice Services in service provider networks using existing data models.
+{{?I-D.ietf-teas-ns-models-applicability}} focuses on the instantiation of the RFC 9543 Network Slice Services in service provider networks using existing data models.
 In particular, this document describes the relationship between service models for managing the RFC 9543 Network Slice Services and network models (e.g., the Layer-3 Network Model (L3NPM, {{?RFC9182}}), the Layer-2 Network Model (L2NM {{?RFC9291}})) used for the realization of the slices.

 ## Structuring Network Slice Controllers